 This article will step you through the installation of the LiteSpeed Cache WordPress plugin on a GreenGeeks hosting account.

 Note: LSCache is enabled on Ecosite Pro and Ecosite Premium accounts within 30 minutes of account creation (or upgrade).
-To enable on a Reseller account, please contact our Support Staff by opening a ticket in the GreenGeeks Account Manager and let us know that you want to enable LSCache.
+To enable on a Reseller account, please contact our Support Staff by opening a ticket in GreenGeeks and let us know that you want to enable LSCache.
 LSCache cannot be enabled on an Ecosite Starter account.

 To install the plugin: